author

 by M. E. Monckton (Mary Evelyn Monckton) Jones

-Mary Evelyn Monckton Jones, who published as M. E. Monckton Jones, was a historian and nonfiction writer whose books focused on making the past approachable.
-Surviving catalog and library records connect her with works including A Source-Book of English Social History, Life in Old Cambridge, Ancient Egypt from the Records, and Warren Hastings in Bengal, 1772–1774.
+Mary Evelyn Monckton Jones, who published as M. E. Monckton Jones, wrote history for general readers as well as students.
+Surviving catalog and library records connect her with books including A Source-Book of English Social History (1922), Life in Old Cambridge (1920), Warren Hastings in Bengal, 1772–1774, and Ancient Egypt from the Records.